Here mostly for historical reasons, I am now working on scientific research just in my spare time.

 Developing and applying species distribution models, with emphasis on the integration between mechanistic and correlative models;

 Carry-over effects (COEs) occur when processes in one season influence the success (generally defined as a component of fitness) of an individual in the following season.
 A particular subset of COEs is represented by the development of phenotypes in response to early environment (i.e., in fish between the egg stage and the first stages of independent life).
-A number of studies have demonstrated trade-offs between early life conditions and fitness in adulthood, but the development of testable mechanistic models has been slowed by the complexity of these phenomena, as multiple drivers and factors may interact to modify their severity.
+A number of studies have demonstrated trade-offs between early life conditions and fitness in adulthood, but the development of testable mechanistic models has been limited by the complexity of these phenomena, as multiple drivers and factors may interact to modify their strength.
 Early availability of resources seems to induce a plastic response in body growth trajectories of organisms, which become relatively fixed later in life.

-Understanding how COEs influence individual fitness and how they interact with density‑dependent processes will strongly contribute to our understanding of population dynamics in animal systems, with important implications for conservation and management across taxa.
+Understanding how COEs influence individual fitness and how they interact with density‑dependent processes will strongly contribute to our understanding of population dynamics in animal systems, with implications for conservation and management across taxa.

 Rapid anthropogenic changes in climatic conditions and land use necessitate accurate predictions of how species will respond to environmental changes.
 Correlative models implicitly incorporate biological processes by statistically estimating environment-range associations from occurrences, while mechanistic models explicitly include biological and ecological processes starting from vital traits and life histories of the organisms.
 The integration between correlative and mechanistic models provides a promising “middle ground” approach that could provide more accurate predictions of range dynamics in changing environments.

 My research is focused on the development of a dynamic framework integrating correlative and mechanistic species distribution model to assess how the relationships and predictions developed by correlative models can be used in mechanistic models.